wp-plugins/bop-search-box-item-type-for-nav-menus/readme.txt

 2. A view of the expanded search box menu item in the admin area.

 == Upgrade Notice ==

+= v1.3.0 =
+Some small changes.
+Check the changelog for further details.

 = v1.2.0 =
 A fair amount of change, but there shouldn't be too much difference to the user experience.
 In essence, a couple of minor fixes and a clean up.